 How to Major in Chemistry

 Brandeis offers both a standard chemistry major and a chemical biology track for those who are interested in using chemical tools to study biological problems.
-Each track can be pursued at both the B.A. and B.S. levels and for those with excellent preparation as a combined 4-year B.A./M.A Program.
+Each track can be pursued at both the Bachelor of Arts and Bachelor of Science levels and for those with excellent preparation as a combined 4-year BA/MA program.
 There is also minor in chemistry

 The most important qualification for becoming a chemistry major is interest in and enjoyment of chemistry.